Analysis | Biden’s slow and steady approach on Cabinet choices seems to be working

 Senate Democrats suggest the appointments project the values of the new president, who anchored his campaign around bipartisan platitudes and pledged to rely on experts.
 “So he is picking people who can get bipartisan support.
 He’s picking people who are wildly qualified,” Sen. Chris Murphy (D-Conn.) said.

-Republicans note the rules for presidential appointments, eliminating a 60-vote hurdle to end debate, make confirmation a fairly basic task, even in a 50-50 Senate.
+Republicans note that the rules for presidential appointments, eliminating a 60-vote hurdle to end debate, make confirmation a fairly basic task, even in a 50-50 Senate.

 “If every Democrat holds and then the vice president breaks the tie, then President Biden should be able to get 100 percent of his Cabinet,” Sen. John Barrasso (R-Wyo.) said.